amateurtools/BetterChaff/README.md

 # BetterChaff
-a realistic Chaff generator for OPSEC made by ChatGPT and Claude.
+A realistic Chaff generator for OPSEC

+Produces several dummy files with proper MIME typing.

+Made by ChatGPT and Claude.

 Tested on Linux.

 YMMV.

 how to use: